dev-scripts/prakashbhandari.com.np/content/posts/why-regular-merge-commits-are-good-over-squash-commits.md

 There is philosophical debates between using 'Merge commits' and 'Squash Commits'.
 But, I find both git commands are very useful based on the situation and use case."
 ---

-If you are  working with git branches you probably know the "Merge commits" and "Squash Commits".
-There is philosophical debates between using "Merge commits" and "Squash Commits".

-But, I find both git commands are very useful based on the situation.
 Both command has its own advantages and disadvantages.
 But, personally I use "Merge commits" a lot.

 In this, article I will explain the advantage and disadvantage of using "Merge commits" and "Squash Commits" based on situation.

 ## Squash Commits
 Sometimes you might be working in a feature which has many commits, and you don't want to maintain the history of all the commits at that time you can use